kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 * CRI types finalized
 * Pods to support multi-IPs
 * Nodes to support multi-CIDRs
-* Service resource supports multi-network
+* Service resource supports pods with multi-IP
 * Kubenet to support multi-IPs

 This capability will move to stable when the following criteria have been met.

-* Support of at least one CNI plugin to provide multi-network
+* Support of at least one CNI plugin to provide multi-IP
 * e2e test successfully running on two platforms
+* testing ingress controller infrastructure with updated dual-stack services